jondeuce/DECAES.jl/docs/src/cli.md

 The differences due to algorithmic changes like the one above are quite small.
 For example, most tests in the DECAES test suite will pass when using a relative tolerance of ``10^{-3}``, and almost all tests pass with a relative tolerance of ``10^{-2}``.
 That is to say that nearly all outputs are identical to 3 or more significant digits, which includes $T_2$-distributions, MWF maps, etc.
+It should be emphasized, though, that these differences arise from improved algorithms and are therefore likely to be small improvements.

 The `--legacy` flag is available if *exact* reproducibility is required compared to the MATLAB version.
 This will ensure that all outputs match to nearly machine precision (a relative tolerance of ``10^{-10}`` is used during testing).